 - Job sites

-With RFID, you can capture all tags that designated for each specific area where you are performing an inventory scan.
+With RFID, you can capture all of the tags that are designated for each specific area where you are performing an inventory scan.

 If you know that Truck #4 always needs to have 20 specific tools before it leaves for a job site, you can easily scan the entire truck to make sure those 20 tools are present.
 Immediately after the scan, you would receive a discrepancy report which states: